zachalbert/zachalbert.com_v6-build/_posts/2013-06-20-rapid-prototyping-toolbox-for-designers.md

 Jekyll is a so-called &#8220;blog aware static site generator.&#8221; This means it&#8217;s similar to blogging engines like WordPress, which are built to showcase episodic content and use a database to build a webpage from &#8220;includes&#8221; (or &#8220;partials&#8221;).
 Includes allow you to have a single file that contains the content for your header, a single file for your footer, and so on—allowing you to [make your logo bigger][13] in a single file instead of copying and pasting your changes to every page of your site.

 Jekyll is a bit different than a system like WordPress, in that there is no database, and no admin interface.
 All your &#8220;posts&#8221; are simple HTML or Markdown files located in a particular directory of your site.
 You still have most of the functionality of a database-driven website, like being able to add your own meta data to a post (for WelcomeMat.co, I have attributes on each post called title, size, author, and authorURL).
 The net result of a Jekyll site, however, is that it outputs plain ol&#8217; HTML.
 Few things are more performant than straight HTML.
 It also makes deploying your code a breeze, since you&#8217;re simply moving everything in your &#8220;_site&#8221; directory to your server.
 Here&#8217;s a great tutorial on [getting started with Jekyll][14].
-****

-### **ZURB Foundation 4**
+### ZURB Foundation 4

 [Foundation][15] provides you with a markup and CSS template so you can rapidly build out a design based on a 12 column grid.
 It&#8217;s a popular but lesser-known competitor to [Twitter Bootstrap][4], which has made it possible for developers to build sites that all look the same for years.
 You could substitute Boostrap for Foundation if you know it better, or any of the other [myriad frontend frameworks][16] to the same effect.
 I prefer Foundation because it uses a grid system that is responsive by default, and gives you access to a small grid and a large grid.
 This means you can define how your site should look on mobile devices up to iPad size, and how it should look on devices larger than that.
 You can easily modify your CSS to add more granular breakpoints, but starting with a small device and a large device makes it achingly simple to make your site responsive by default (I hadn&#8217;t intended to make WelcomeMat.co responsive when I started building, but Foundation made it silly not to).

 On top of that, Foundation is a tad plainer by default, which encourages you to do *something* other than the default styling.
 As a designer, I give this two thumbs up.
 If you&#8217;re a lazy designer, then use Bootstrap (but don&#8217;t be a lazy designer).
-[The Foundation Docs][17] are well-written and a very complete place to start learning about it.
+[The Foundation Docs][17] are <strike>well-written and a very complete place to start learning about it</strike> _(I'm told by many they're not that great, so I withdraw this assertion)_.
 Another big reason I prefer Foundation is that it&#8217;s written in SASS by default.
 Which leads me too…
-****

 ### [SASS/Compass][18]